MagnusBeng2/dtu_mlops_group_61/reports/README.md

 >
 > Answer:

-Our bucket consists of the complet WMT19 data set, as well as 200,000 preprocessed samples.
+Our bucket consisted of the complete WMT19 data set, as well as 200,000 preprocessed samples.

 ![my_image](figures/ourbucket.png)